Fourth wall: Cinema

 Josef Forte, as Dr. Alfred Carroll, breaks the fourth wall to warn viewers at the end of Reefer Madness, 1936.

 One of the earliest recorded breakings of the fourth wall in serious cinema was in Mary MacLane's 1918 silent film Men Who Have Made Love to Me, in which the enigmatic author – who portrays herself – interrupts the vignettes onscreen to address the audience directly.

 Oliver Hardy often broke the fourth wall in his films with Stan Laurel, when he would stare directly at the camera to seek sympathy from viewers.
 Groucho Marx spoke directly to the audience in Animal Crackers (1930), and Horse Feathers (1932), in the latter film advising them to "go out to the lobby" during Chico Marx's piano interlude.
 Comedy films by Mel Brooks, Monty Python, and Zucker, Abrahams and Zucker frequently broke the fourth wall, such that with these films "the fourth wall is so flimsy and so frequently shattered that it might as well not exist", according to The A.V.
 Club.

+Characters in theatrical animated cartoons, particularly Bugs Bunny and other characters in Warner Bros.'
+Looney Tunes and Merrie Melodies shorts, regularly broke the fourth wall.
+Several of these cartoons – such as the Merrie Melodies shorts Daffy Duck and Egghead (1938) and Thugs with Dirty Mugs (1939), both directed by Tex Avery – also feature gags involving characters meant to represent theater audience members (sometimes represented onscreen via silhouette, as if they had stepped in front of the movie theater projector).

-Woody Allen broke the fourth wall repeatedly in his movie Annie Hall (1977), as he explained, "because I felt many of the people in the audience had the same feelings and the same problems.
+Woody Allen broke the fourth wall repeatedly in his film Annie Hall (1977), as he explained, "because I felt many of the people in the audience had the same feelings and the same problems.
 I wanted to talk to them directly and confront them."
 His 1985 film The Purple Rose of Cairo features the breaking of the fourth wall as a central plot point.
+In Ferris Bueller's Day Off (1986), Ferris (Matthew Broderick) regularly breaks the fourth wall, including during a short post-credits scene where he peeks around a corner, is surprised to see that the audience is still there, and shoos them away by telling them to go home.